Henry Newton Brown: Outlaw to lawman

 Brown killed a gambler, Newt Boyce, with the rifle (in the line of duty) on December 16, 1883.
 Another killing attributed to Brown in Caldwell was that of Spotted Horse, a renegade Indian.

 Henry Brown gained status in the higher realms of Caldwell society when he married Alice Maude Levagood, the daughter of a well-to-do Caldwell brick maker.
 Alice had a college degree―rare for females of that era.

-Marshal Brown and his assistant kept the town clean, and by the time they were appointed to their third term, they were lauded by the citizens as the best and most effective team of lawmen the town had ever had.
+Marshal Brown and his assistant kept the town clean, and by the time they were reappointed to a new term they were lauded by the citizens as the best and most effective team of lawmen the town had ever had.

-The Medicine Valley Bank Robbery
+The Medicine Valley bank robbery

-In April, 1884, Brown and Wheeler concocted a story convincing the mayor to give them leave to travel into the Indian Territory to hunt a murderer.
+In April 1884, Brown and Wheeler concocted a story convincing the mayor to give them leave to travel into the Indian Territory to hunt a murderer.
 With two Cherokee Outlet cowboys, William Smith and John Wesley, they rode to Medicine Lodge, Kansas, and attempted to rob the Medicine Valley Bank.
 Almost immediately, their attempt fell apart in disaster when gunfire erupted and two of the bank officers were shot.
 Most conventional accounts name Brown as bank president Wylie Payne's murderer.
 But T. A. McNeal, author of When Kansas Was Young, sat at his friend Payne's bedside as he lay dying and reports that Payne named Wesley as his killer.
 Wheeler (and possibly, Wesley) shot George Geppert, the bank's chief cashier who, just before he died, sealed the vault, preventing the robbers from escaping with any money.

 Brown and the outlaws fled under fire, pursued by a posse composed of 12 cowboys that happened to be in a stable directly across the street from the bank.
-The four fugitives, closely pursued by the posse, unwittingly rode into a box canyon several miles south of the town and were eventually forced to surrender.
+The four fugitives were caught when one of their horses gave out.

 Later, incarcerated in the town's small jail, they anticipated a lynch mob, and were offered the opportunity to write letters to their loved ones.
 Brown did write a poignant letter to his wife.
 It read in part: